flee598/starter-hugo-academic/content/project/connectivity/index.md

 slides: ""
 ---

-For my PhD I used metapoplation/community models to examine how netork topology and connectivity can affect extinction risk and patterns of species richness.
+For my PhD I used metapopulation/community models to examine how network topology and connectivity can affect extinction risk and patterns of species richness.

-{{< figure src="connect_fig_1.png" caption="River networks generated via different methods" numbered="false" >}}
+{{< figure src="connect_fig_1.png" caption="River networks generated via different algorithms" numbered="false" >}}

-First we examined differneces among network generating algorithms and the metrics frequently used to quantify topology.
+First we examined differences among network generating algorithms and the metrics frequently used to quantify topology.

 Currently, two main algorithms are used, stochastic branching networks (SBNs) and optimal channel networks (OCNs).
 The topology of these simulated networks and “real” rivers is often quantified using graph theoretic metrics.
 We aim to provide guidance as to which algorithm and metrics should be used, and under what circumstances.